-The Storage Requirements column indicates the disk space needed to store the data generated by a single Packet Sensor or Flow Sensor interface.
-Enabling IP graphing and IP accounting for very large prefixes (e.g. 0.0.0.0/0) might generate (useless) data that can potentially overload the Console server.
+The Storage Requirements column indicates the disk space needed by each Packet Sensor and Flow Sensor interface to store the generated data.
+Enabling IP graphing and IP accounting for very large prefixes (e.g. 0.0.0.0/0) might generate data that could overload the Console server and fill the disk space.

-The Comments panel allows you to write a comment for the selected prefix.
+The Comments panel allows you to enter a comment for the selected prefix.
 It is not visible elsewhere.